moorepants/dissertation/eom.rst

 different meanings throughout this dissertation.
 I will attempt to be precise with my wording.
-For this chapter, I consider a dynamic model, such as the *Whipple Bicycle Model*, to be the equivalent to another dynamic model if at least the minimal set of equation of motions are the same (i.e. give the same result when evaluated at a particular state).
+For this chapter, I consider a dynamic model, such as the *Whipple Bicycle Model*, to be the equivalent to another dynamic model if at least the minimal set of equations of motions are the same (i.e. give the same result when evaluated at a particular state).
 This implies that the Whipple Bicycle Model linearized about the nominal configuration is a different model than the non-linear *Whipple Bicycle Model*.
 I will try to be explicit when